Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 - **Best AUC:** Random Forest (76%)
 - **Fewest Errors:** XGBoost (48 total errors)
 - **Feature Selection:** Lasso identified 25 critical features

+## Methodology

+### Data Cleaning and Preprocessing
+The dataset contains 1000 observations with 21 variables, of which 7 are numerical and 13 are categorical.

+- Missing values and duplicates: None were reported.

+- Categorical variables: Encoded using dummy variables.

+- Outliers: Detected in credit_amount and age, but these values were retained as they appear realistic in context.

+### Exploratory Data Analysis (EDA)
+Out of the 1000 observations, 700 were classified as good credit and 300 as bad credit.

+Examining the distributions of numerical variables:

+- age, credit_amount, credit_duration, number_of_dependents, and existing_credits are positively skewed, which aligns with realistic scenarios.
+- installment_rate (the percentage of income used for installments) is negatively skewed.

 ## Models Compared
 1. Logistic Regression (baseline)